Asbestos in Drinking Water

 Typically the size of a household fire extinguisher, POU systems designed for residential use are installed under the kitchen sink and are plumbed from the cold water line.
 Filtered water is served through a dedicated faucet to dispense water for drinking and cooking.

 Remember to always look for filtration products that are NSF certified.
 NSF is a not-for-profit co. founded in 1944 to promote good sanitation.
 NSF maintains state-of-the-art laboratories where products can be tested according to the set standards.
-NSF standards are recognized around the world, including the International Standards Organization (ISO) and the Canadian Standards Association (CSA).
+NSF standards are recognized around the world, including by the International Standards Organization (ISO) and the Canadian Standards Association (CSA).